What’s an eQRP? 7 Advantages To Invest vs IRAs

 At the time, I didn’t realize that I’d only learned about one way to invest for retirement.
-It’s the traditional model that the majority of financial advisors teach.
+It’s the traditional (accumulation) model that the majority of the financial institutions teach.

 It goes something like this:

-Now that I’ve learned that there IS alternative way to invest for retirement, that first model sounds downright risky.
+Now that I’ve learned that there IS alternative way and better options to invest for retirement, that first model sounds downright risky.